-Aubrey Hruby is a senior fellow with the Africa Center and an adjunct instructor in the African Studies Program at Georgetown University.
+Aubrey Hruby is a senior fellow with the Africa Center.

-Hruby holds her Executive MBA from the Wharton School at the University of Pennsylvania and holds a master of arts degree from the School of Foreign Service at Georgetown University, where she also served as a teaching and research assistant to former Secretary of State Madeleine Albright.
-Hruby also earned BAs in economics, political science, and international relations from the University of Colorado.
+Hruby teaches at Georgetown University and is the co-author of award-winning The Next Africa: An Emerging Continent Becomes a Global Powerhouse (New York City: Macmillan, July 2015).
+She earned an Executive MBA from the Wharton School at the University of Pennsylvania, an MA from the School of Foreign Service at Georgetown University, and BAs in economics, political science, and international relations from the University of Colorado.
 She was a member of the President’s Leadership Class and a Rhodes Scholarship finalist.